 - keeping workplaces safe and fair through the Office of Industrial Relations.

-Treasury also has close relationships with statutory bodies whose work complements that of the department and which are the legal responsibility of the Treasurer or the Under Treasurer.
-These include
+We also have close relationships with statutory bodies, whose work complements that of the department and which are the legal responsibilities of the Treasurer or the Under Treasurer.
+These include:

 Treasury is responsible for managing Queensland’s revenue and expenditure in a way that drives economic growth, creates jobs, and improves prosperity now and into the future.
 Each year, Treasury prepares a state budget.
-We do this by working with other government agencies to negotiate departmental budgets that respect the fiscal, economic, service delivery and reform goals of the government.
+We do this by working with other government agencies to negotiate departmental budgets that respect the fiscal, economic and service delivery goals of the government.

 Throughout the year, Treasury provides financial management advice to Queensland Government agencies to ensure service delivery is consistent with the government’s fiscal strategy.
 Treasury is also responsible for liaising with the Australian Government about financial relations and grants.

-As the state’s central economic advisory unit, Treasury – through our statistical gathering and analysis, economic analysis and financial management knowledge – is uniquely placed to advise cabinet on the financial and economic impact of policy decisions, and to advocate for economically strong policy outcomes across government.
-We do this through liaising at a departmental level with other government agencies and by ensuring our voice is heard in Cabinet.
+As the state’s central economic advisory unit, Treasury – through our statistical gathering and analysis, economic analysis and financial management expertise – is uniquely placed to advise Cabinet on the financial and economic impact of policy decisions, and to advocate for economically strong policy outcomes across government.
+We do this through liaising at a departmental level with other government agencies and by providing impartial, evidence-based advice to Cabinet.

-Treasury’s Office of State Revenue (OSR) is responsible for collecting state taxes (including duties, payroll tax and land tax) and mining and petroleum royalties on behalf of the Queensland and Australian governments.
+Treasury’s Office of State Revenue (OSR) is responsible for collecting state taxes (including duties, payroll tax and land tax) and mining and petroleum royalties on behalf of the Queensland Government.